 Undeniably, school is a major commitment and can feel complicated.
 That is why we’ve broken the process down into 3 simple steps:

 CDL Training Program Overview

 Commercial Trucking Program Description

-The CDL-A program is designed to teach you safe operating procedures, and a working knowledge of the industry.
+The CDL-A program is designed to teach you safe operating procedures, and give you a working knowledge of the industry.

 As a student, you’ll get practice behind-the-wheel at our driver training yards.
-As well as both country and city driving environments.
+And both country and city driving environments.
 You can become a licensed driver with 200 hours of logged training.